waynedelcorraljr/waynedelcorraljr/README.md

 ### Problem solving is my passion.

-#### Learning is an ever blooming horizon - aren't we the luckiest bunch to make it our hobby?
+#### Learning is an ever expanding horizon - aren't we the luckiest bunch to make it our hobby?

 </div>